luxonis/depthai-docs-website/source/pages/tutorials/deploying-custom-model.rst

 - `Person re-identification demo <https://github.com/luxonis/depthai-experiments/tree/769029ea4e215d03f741bcf085d1bb6c94009856/gen2-pedestrian-reidentification>`__ - First detect people, then run person re-id model

-We will start with the age-gender recognition demo and simply replace the recognition model, so instead of running age-gender model, we will run the SBD mask model.
+We will start with the age-gender recognition demo and simply replace the recognition model, so instead of running the age-gender model, we will run the SBD mask model.

 Face detection
 """"""""""""""